The Nomad Collapsible Hot Tub

 The hot tub is meant either for camping or as a temporary setup in your own back yard.
 It’s a less expensive option than buying a standalone spa, though it comes with its own challenges.
 Putting the tub together is meant to be easy (the video embedded above shows it going up in a hyperlapse version that takes about 13 seconds) although I'm sure it’s a bit trickier than it seems in the company’s only video about the tub.

-If you do want to order, you’ll have to be patient because the demand is high (as the product has been featured on sites like Gizmodo) and will leave you waiting at least 2-4 weeks.
+If you do want to order, you’ll have to be patient because the demand is high and will leave you waiting at least 2-4 weeks.
 But when the Nomad Collapsible Hot Tub arrives, all you’ll need to do is add water and be well on your way to enjoying a nice hot tub soak anywhere your imagination can take you.

 How high on your list of camping must-haves is a portable hot tub?